-There are different types, or modes, of breathing that require a slightly different process to allow for inspiration and expiration.
+Different types or modes of breathing require a slightly different process to allow for inspiration and expiration.

 All mammals have lungs that are the main organs to breathe.
 Lung capacity has evolved to support the activities of each animal species.

-Therefore, we can consider the efficiency coefficient of the human body to find the percentage of oxygen that is trapped by the lungs for different respiratory patterns.
+Therefore, we can consider the efficiency coefficient of the human body to find the percentage of oxygen trapped by the lungs for different respiratory patterns.

 The different types of breathing, specifically in humans